yaoniplan/note/index.md

-Use bookmarksManager and passwordsManager in dmenu Check some installed packages in Gentoo Linux
+Check some installed packages in Gentoo Linux
+Use passwordsManager in dmenu
+Build a domain mailbox